MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 ### App permissions and other considerations

 Apps are consented to by users and managed by the admin or IT pro through policies.
-However, for the most part, an app's permissions and risk profile are defined in the app itself.
+However, on the whole, an app's permissions and risk profile are defined in the app itself.

 | Ask yourself | Action |
 |--------------|--------|